miker704/Strife/patches2.md

     - Move old Select Dm Members to Call modal to deprecated.
     - Move old Select Dm Members to Call modal container to deprecated.
     - Swapped to props param instead of deconstructured prop params for Select Dm Members to Call modal;
+    - Passed useparams to Select Dm Members to Call modal to get the current dm server;

 ## Backend Changes